-- On the Industrial front, the 100,000 square foot Adron building is complete.
-Wangard is under construction with a 150,000 square foot manufacturing building, and several other industrial users are looking at the Highlands Business Park. - In partnership with the Waukesha County Center for Growth, the Village will participate in a Business Retention and Expansion program.
-While this is a county-wide program with other participating communities, the WCCG is assisting the Village in organizing and starting its own Business Retention and Expansion Program.
-The goal will be to visit community businesses on an ongoing basis to foster public/private partnerships and to increase awareness of various programs offered by the Village, County, and State.
+- On the Industrial front, the 100,000-square-foot Adron building is complete, Wangard has completed a second 150,000-square-foot manufacturing building, and several other industrial users are looking at the Highlands Business Park.
+A Plan of Operation has been received for an industrial user to occupy approximately 81,000 square feet of the 150,00-square-foot building. - In partnership with the Waukesha County Center for Growth, the Village will participate in a Business Retention and Expansion program.
+While this is a county-wide program with other participating communities, the Village started its own Business Retention and Expansion Program with the goal to visit community businesses on an ongoing basis to foster public/private partnerships and to increase awareness of various programs offered by the Village, County, and State.
+To date staff has met with six businesses as part of this new program.